RRFGamer/41549_HCI_LogBookTemplate/stage1_context/interviews/interview-2.md

 - **Date:** [2024-02-26]
 - **Interviewer:** [João Su]
 - **Participant:** Student
 - **Context:** IT

 ---

 ## Direct Questions

  **Do you take notes?**
 Yes.
-With time takes notes.
-Specifically while reading articles.
-Never takes live notes (for example, in class) as it's a distraction.

  **With what frequency do you take notes?**
-Weekly.
+Daily.

  **What kind of notes do you usually take?**
-Work and study notes.
+Work, study, ideas notes.

  **What do you use to take notes?**
 - Phone: Default
-- PC: Notion, Text editor
+- PC: Default
+- Paper

  **Why did you start using your current note taking app?**
-Notion
-- It's a "complete" program;
-- Likes the interface;

 Default apps
-- They are very simple and convenient.
+- They are very simple and very easy to use.

  **If you could, would you add a new feature to the app or change an already existing feature?**

-No.
+Be shareable, styles, arrows, bullet points, but maintaining simple.

  **Would there be benefits to having different categories of notes in the same app?**
 Yes.

- **Is there a feature not present in your app that would make you switch?**
-No.
+ **Have you ever stopped using another note taking app, and why?**
+Yes, notion it was very overwhelming.

 ---
 ## Additional observations
-When the user started using Notion, it's seemed very complicated.
+Likes note-taking apps that are very simple and easy to use.
+Open and write.